 - Use up left-over veg, by making them into a soup and freezing.

-- Make up one batch of tomato & vegetable pasta sauce, but omit the herbs.
+- Pasta with sauce: Make up a double batch of tomato & vegetable pasta sauce, but omit the herbs.
+Use half over pasta (add some herbs) and save/freeze half for the following two recipes:

-- Make a veggie pizza, using the bread recipe.
-Top with tomato puree, dried herbs, finely sliced vegetables, the remaining sweetcorn and a sprinkling of grated mozzarella.
+- Vegetable pizza: use my the bread recipe for the base.
+Top with tomato purée, dried herbs, finely sliced vegetables, the remaining sweetcorn and a sprinkling of grated economy mozzarella/cheddar.
 Serve with salad.

-- Cook 1 large baking potato per person.
+- Jacket potatoes: Cook 1 large baking potato per person.
 Serve with left-over curry, chilli or tinned baked beans and a sprinkling of grated cheese.

-- Cook a roast dinner with 1 veggie/Quorn sausage per person, stuffing and/or Yorkshire pudding.
+- Veggie roast: Cook a roast dinner with 1 veggie/Quorn sausage per person, stuffing and/or Yorkshire pudding.
 Serve with roast potatoes & parsnips, boiled seasonal vegetables and veggie gravy.

-- Make 'bottom of the fridge' soup - Peel and chop all your leftover veg (you'll need around 500g-750g, including at least 1 onion or leek for flavour and some root vegetables to thicken).
+- Bottom of the fridge soup: Peel and chop all your leftover veg (you'll need around 500g-750g, including at least 1 onion or leek for flavour and some root vegetables to thicken).
 Fry the veg in olive/vegetable oil for a few minutes.
 Add 2 tbsp tomato puree and a good handful of dried red lentils, or ½ a drained tin of lentils/beans.
 Pour in about 1 litre of vegetable stock (use a stock cube).
 Season to taste with black pepper and herbs (½ tsp ground cumin, ginger or chilli powder will give it a kick).
 Bring to the boil and simmer for 30 mins, or until the vegetables are soft.
 Cool slightly and blend.
 Bring back to the boil before serving.
 Serve with crusty bread.

 After boiling to remove toxins and soften the pulses, cook for: